grem848/mini-project-fullstackjs2019/README.md

-npm install & create file called settings.js in root of the project and add dev and test mongoDB connection string
+- create file called settings.js in root of the project
+- add below code and replace the DB URI's with MongoDB connections strings
+- npm install

 ```javascript